jnie21/esg-vs-emissions-analysis/README.md

 - Correlation analysis and diagnostics (residuals, Q-Q plots, Cook’s distance)

 ## 📌 Relevance
 This project sits at the intersection of environmental policy, corporate transparency, and economic analysis.
 It aims to inform discussions on sustainable finance, greenwashing, and regulatory reform — making it relevant to public-sector analysts, consulting firms, and financial institutions alike.
+While only 25 firms from our ESG dataset matched with verifiable emissions data, this subset includes many of the world’s largest fossil fuel producers — precisely the companies where alignment between ESG scores and actual environmental performance matters most.
+The limited match rate itself signals a broader issue: ESG scoring systems often operate independently of empirical impact data, raising concerns about comparability and credibility.